-5.4 Other higher order quantifiers
+5.4.
+Other Higher Order Quantifiers

-Just like the systems QUANT and $QUANT_k$ did not determine the sets of operators $\{M_n : n \in \mathbb{N}\}$ and $\{M_0, M_k\}$, respectively, QM does not determine atleast; QM also axiomatizes the complete modal theory of the operator there are at least as many R-successors satisfying X as there are satisfying Y, where R is an equivalence relation.
-And by 5.2, QM also axiomatizes the modal theory of the probabilistic quantifier 'X is at least as likely as Y', where the underlying probability measure is not based upon statistic bearings but interpreted 'subjectively' (cf. [6] for a brief explanation of how the latter is accounted for by our axioms C5 and C6).
+Just like the systems QUANT and $QUANT_k$ did not determine the sets of operators $\{M_n:n\in\mathbb{N}\}$ and $\{M_0,M_k\}$, respectively, QM does not determine atleast;QM also axiomatizes the complete modal theory of the operator there are at least as many R-successors satisfying X as there are satisfying Y, where R is an equivalence relation.
+And by 5.2, QM also axiomatizes the modal theory of the probabilistic quantifier 'X is at least as likely as Y', where the underlying probability measure is not based upon statistic bearings but interpreted 'subjectively' (see Gärdenfors 1975 for a brief explanation of how the latter is accounted for by our axioms C5 and C6).

-When added to first order logic the quantifiers most and more yield languages that are not equivalent as far as their expressive power is concerned (cf. [11]).
+When added to first order logic the quantifiers most and more yield languages that are not equivalent as far as their expressive power is concerned (Westerståhl 1989).
 However, on top of S5, the three quantifiers atleast, more, and most (considered as modal operators) all yield the same language in this respect.
-Given the abbreviations introduced at the start of section 5.1, to establish this claim it suffices to show that atleast can be defined in terms of more (which can be done as follows: atleast(φ, ψ) $\leftrightarrow \neg more(\psi, \varphi)$), and that it can also be defined in terms of most.
-On finite models the latter is indeed possible; if $\langle W, V \rangle$ is such a model, then where $X \oplus Y$ is the symmetric difference of X and Y. This equivalence on finite models is in fact all we need.
-From the above observations it follows that we can extract complete axiomatizations for the modal operators more and most from the complete axiomatization we have given for atleast.
+Given the abbreviations introduced at the start of Section 5.1, to establish this claim it suffices to show that atleast can be defined in terms of more (which can be done as follows: $atleast(\varphi, \psi) \leftrightarrow \neg more(\psi, \varphi)$), and that it can also be defined in terms of most.
+On finite models the latter is indeed possible; if $\langle W, V \rangle$ is such a model, then